Sonnet 139

 Alone, she’d sit in quiet by the fire,

-And darn and mend our clothing and then fold
+And darn and mend our clothing, then would fold

 Shirts, pants and socks before she would retire;